arvpUofA/video_labeler/README.md

 ## Combining and checking labels

-To combine all class labels into an individual file run
+To combine all class labels into an individual file

 `python combineLabels {image_directory} {num_of_classes}`